 Why Visit Tikehau?

 Meaning “peaceful landing” in the local Puamotu dialect, this is exactly what you’ll get on this atoll.
 Much like Fakarava, Tikehau is both an ideal scuba diving destination in French Polynesia but there’s also a lot to see and do beyond diving.
-Even if you do not dive, you will still enjoy visiting this atoll.
+You will still enjoy visiting this atoll even if you do not dive.
 Tikehau boasts miles and miles of white and pink sand beaches that are relatively easy to access, either on foot, by boat, or with a kayak, its lagoon is filled with numerous attractions that everyone will enjoy, and the laid back vibe around the main village is the ideal setting for those in search of an authentic and calming experience.

 Additional Tikehau Travel Guides

 You can also have a quick view of the top things to do in Tikehau and see how to spend 5 days or less in Tikehau with these resources.

 All points of interest mentioned in this guide can be found on this map.
 Simply click on the image to open in Google My Maps.

 Tikehau is located approximately 340 km from Tahiti and about 30 km from Rangiroa.
 Like most of the 78 atolls that form the Tuamotu archipelago of French Polynesia, Tikehau is a coral atoll formed millions of years ago when the volcano that created its lagoon sank to the depths of the ocean (see illustration below).